supravatm/magento2-sample-modules/README.md

-### Magento2 Sample Modules
+### Synopsis

-This repository is a list of all module those are developed for purely tutorials purpose.
+This project is a collection of samples modules to demonstrate custom module creation in Magento 2.

 ### Developer